netaddr/netaddr/docs/source/index.rst

 netaddr documentation
 =====================

-A Python library for representing and manipulating layer 3 (IP) and layer 2 (MAC) network addresses.
+A Python library and a :doc:`reference/cli` for representing and manipulating layer 3 (IP) and layer 2 (MAC) network addresses.

 netaddr's documentation uses the `Diátaxis approach to technical documentation